Behind both Obama and Haley speeches, Trump looms

 Both candidates are likely in coming days to hammer the Obama administration on its approach to Islamic State.

-Republican strategists keyed on Obama’s statement that the militant group was not a threat to “our national existence”, and mentioned the detention by Iran of 10 U.S. Navy sailors after two ships were reported to have crossed into its territorial waters.
+Republican strategists keyed on Obama's statement that the militant group was not a threat to "our national existence" and cited the detention by Iran of 10 U.S. Navy sailors after two ships were reported to have crossed into its territorial waters.

 "Republicans will disagree with the president that our enemies are not getting stronger and will likely quickly cite Iran has 10 American sailors in its possession at this very moment," said Republican consultant Ron Bonjean.

-Obama did not address the sailors' detention in his speech and Iran released the U.S. sailors on Wednesday after holding them overnight.
+Obama did not address the sailors' detention in his speech.
+The White House expects the situation to be resolved quickly.

 "He's taking about holding up the establishment," he said.
 "When the president makes a good case, it helps Hillary more than Bernie."